 Also worth a look is Edwards Place, the oldest house in Springfield on its original foundation.
 Interpreted to 1857, when it was remodeled in the Italianate style, the recently restored house reflects the comforts enjoyed by well-to-do lawyer Benjamin Edwards, who entertained guests such as Abraham Lincoln, a relative through marriage.
 Edwards Place shares the site with the Springfield Art Association, which can cater meals or arrange art projects for groups.

-A Springfield visit is not complete without a tour of the massive Illinois State Capitol, which extends three blocks along Second Street.
+A Springfield visit is not complete without an architecture tour of the massive Illinois State Capitol, which extends three blocks along Second Street.
 Built from 1868-1888 and magnificently restored several years ago, the limestone showplace, a combination of Renaissance Revival and Second Empire styles, sports a zinc-coated copper dome and stands 74 feet taller than the U.S. Capitol.
 Visitors marvel at the grand staircase, elaborate painting depicting chapters in Illinois history and statues of prominent legislators, including Lincoln and Stephen Douglas.
 The imposing edifice is a symphony of stained glass and gold leaf, crystal chandeliers and ornamental plasterwork.
 It’s possible to catch a legislative session from the balcony-level seating area.
 From the Senate gallery, tour guides will point out the desk of Barack Obama when he was a state senator (1997-2004).

 A more delicate-looking dome, one with white, lace-like ornamentation graces the Baha’i House of Worship, better known as the Baha’i Temple, a landmark in Wilmette, north of Chicago.
 Built along the Lake Michigan shoreline in 1953 as the first Baha’i place of worship in the Western Hemisphere, it is one of only seven in the world.
 Surrounded by fountains and gardens, the nine-sided building is a blend of Eastern and Western influences.
 A movie in the temple’s welcome center tells its history.

 West suburban Bartlett claims a stunning temple of its own, though it’s not as well-known as the Baha’i shrine.
 BAPS Shri Swaminarayan Mandir, the largest Hindu temple in North America, awes visitors with its pinnacles, domes, fountains, gorgeous gardens and teak interiors.
-Made of hand-carved Turkish limestone and Italian Carrara marble, the $30 million beauty was shipped piece by piece from India and assembled in 2003/2004—without steel or iron.
+Made of hand-carved Turkish limestone and Italian Carrara marble, the $30 million beauty was shipped piece by piece from India and assembled in 2003/2004 without steel or iron.